 ]]>

-How to Fix Recovery Emails Going to the Spam Folder https://cartflows.com/docs/resolve-recovery-email-spam-issue/ Thu, 09 Jul 2020 09:17:03 +0000 https://cartflows.com/?post_type=docs&p=32891 If your recovery emails from the WooCommerce Cart Abandonment Recovery plugin are landing in the Spam folder, it’s important to understand that the plugin does not send emails directly.
+How to Fix Recovery Emails Going to the Spam Folder https://cartflows.com/docs/resolve-recovery-email-spam-issue/ Thu, 09 Jul 2020 09:17:03 +0000 https://cartflows.com/?post_type=docs&p=32891 If your recovery emails from the Cart Abandonment Recovery for WooCommerce plugin are landing in the Spam folder, it’s important to understand that the plugin does not send emails directly.

 The emails are delivered through your website host or an SMTP plugin if one is set up.
 That means the issue is related to how emails are sent from your site, not how Cart Abandonment is configured.